Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 So long as humankind were kept strong and on-team, it was all good.

-“Franklin, Folctha and the other city-states have all publically entered negotiations for Union, and the remnants of their home governments have not raised any objections.
-That by itself is a remarkable statement, My Father.”
+"Franklin, Folctha and the other city-states have all publically entered negotiations for Union, and the remnants of their home governments have not raised any objections.
+That by itself is a remarkable statement, My Father."

-“Means someone wit’ a lot o’ foresight an’ good networking has noticed.
-Ain’t many who can fill those boots…”
+"Means someone wit’ a lot o’ foresight an’ good networking has noticed.
+Ain’t many who can fill those boots…"

-“Margaret White and Arthur Sartori are top of the list.
-Old friends and colleagues from his administration, *yijao?”*
+"Margaret White and Arthur Sartori are top of the list.
+Old friends and colleagues from his administration, *yijao?"*

-Daar considered that for a few seconds, then shook his head. “…No. Conduits, sure.
-But this is something beyond their influence.”
+Daar considered that for a few seconds, then shook his head. "…No. Conduits, sure.
+But this is something beyond their influence."

-“Then…” Thurrsto’s ears lowered, raised, rotated then flicked as he thought. “...There is one possibility, then.”
+"Then…" Thurrsto’s ears lowered, raised, rotated then flicked as he thought. "...There is one possibility, then."

-“Who?”
+"Who?"

-“One of our unconfirmed hypotheses is that there’s an organization of some sort at play in human global politics, one we’ve never knowingly encountered directly, but which the Clan has inferred by absence, and by human rumor.”
+"One of our unconfirmed hypotheses is that there’s an organization of some sort at play in human global politics, one we’ve never knowingly encountered directly, but which the Clan has inferred by absence, and by human rumor."

 Daar tilted his head curiously.
-“Go on…”
+"Go on…"

-“Humans are a conspiratorial lot.
+"Humans are a conspiratorial lot.
 They like to imagine ‘secret societies’ maneuvering behind the scenes.
-Some of the more ridiculous ideas include that many of the executive elite are shape-shifting reptilian aliens, or that there’s a group of immortal wizards in the shadows—”
+Some of the more ridiculous ideas include that many of the executive elite are shape-shifting reptilian aliens, or that there’s a group of immortal wizards in the shadows—"

-“Sounds like they’re two ‘fer two, there.
-If you count the Hierarchy and Singularity an’ throw in some artistic license.”
+"Sounds like they’re two ‘fer two, there.
+If you count the Hierarchy and Singularity an’ throw in some artistic license."

-“And the Illuminati.”
+"And the Illuminati."

-*“...’Enlightened ones,’* eh?”
+*"...’Enlightened ones,’* eh?"

-“A real organization that was little more than a group of like-minded German thinkers, and which lasted no more than ten or fifteen years or so.
+"A real organization that was little more than a group of like-minded German thinkers, and which lasted no more than ten or fifteen years or so.
 But since then, there’s been a lot of, ah, mythology about them.
 Plus a novel that only a particularly deranged couple of humans could have written, under the influence of strong drugs.
-You should read it.”
+You should read it."

-“Fun times,” Daar chittered.
-“You gotta come to Lodge wit’ me one o’ these days!”
+"Fun times," Daar chittered.
+"You gotta come to Lodge wit’ me one o’ these days!"

-“I have experienced a wide range of mind-altering substances,” Thurrsto replied, ominously.
+"I have experienced a wide range of mind-altering substances," Thurrsto replied, ominously.

-“Well, that’s a heck of a flex…”
+"Well, that’s a heck of a flex…"

-“Against you, I will take what I can.”
+"Against you, I will take what I can."

 Daar chittered, and restrained himself to a quick, fun little *display* of how his arm was comin’ along lately.
-“Always knew you were a smart one…anyhoo.
+"Always knew you were a smart one…anyhoo.
 So this…Presence.
-A human Clan Whitecrest?”
+A human Clan Whitecrest?"

-“Without the distracting public face.
+"Without the distracting public face.
 Their membership is likely small, but their reach global and *subtle.* Up until a few minutes ago, they were just one of several plausible hypotheses.
 Now, it seems likely they exist and have someone close to Gaoian politics.
 Most probably, ah, one or *some* of your human employees.
-You are quite fond of them…”
+You are quite fond of them…"

-“And would indulge them.”
-A flash of insight, and Daar understood. “...Oh, that *sneaky* lil’ Keeda-fart!”
+"And would indulge them."
+A flash of insight, and Daar understood. "...Oh, that *sneaky* lil’ Keeda-fart!"

-Realization struck Thurrsto, too. “…It’s Hoeff, isn’t it?”
+Realization struck Thurrsto, too. "…It’s Hoeff, isn’t it?"

-“Has’ta be.”
-Daar chittered, ”who else has balls big enough?!
-And who else *could?* Nobody keeps secrets from *this* sniffer.”
+"Has’ta be."
+Daar chittered, "who else has balls big enough?!
+And who else *could?* Nobody keeps secrets from *this* sniffer."

-“So he didn’t keep any secrets at all,” Thurrsto agreed.
+"So he didn’t keep any secrets at all," Thurrsto agreed.

-“Yeah!
+"Yeah!
 He was entirely honest that he’s had numerous clandestine associations and several influential friends.
-And you checked ‘em out…”
+And you checked ‘em out…"

-“...and confirmed that he was indeed very well connected, just as he said,” Thurrsto finished.
-“So, yes.
+"...and confirmed that he was indeed very well connected, just as he said," Thurrsto finished.
+"So, yes.
 Daniel Hoeff has never told you a lie, not even a lie of omission.
-And thereby he managed to keep an absolutely *huge* secret directly in front of both our noses.”
+And thereby he managed to keep an absolutely *huge* secret directly in front of both our noses."

-“Well, balls.
+"Well, balls.
 Now I’m *really* impressed.
 Think I’mma feed ‘em a dinner!
 Might pummel him ‘ta goo too, but we’ll see how it goes.
-Where is he right now?”
+Where is he right now?"

-“I don’t know, My Father.
-It’s not impossible he’s on Earth.”
+"I don’t know, My Father.
+It’s not impossible he’s on Earth."

-“Find out.
-Meanwhile, I got a machine swarm ‘ta negotiate with…”
+"Find out.
+Meanwhile, I got a machine swarm ‘ta negotiate with…"

-“She’s waiting for you in the orange office, My Father.”
+"She’s waiting for you in the orange office, My Father."

-Daar nodded, and ambled over to his desk. “‘Kay.
+Daar nodded, and ambled over to his desk. "‘Kay.
 I’ll be there in a bit.
-Send ‘fer Liree, will ‘ya?”
+Send ‘fer Liree, will ‘ya?"

-“Yes, My Father.”
+"Yes, My Father."

 Thurrsto bowed out and Tiyun was on his tablet, sending messages.
-“He’ll be here shortly.”
+"He’ll be here shortly."

 Daar duck-nodded and woolgathered for a bit.
 Addressed a couple items in his inbox, kept an eye on the scroll of information comin’ in from Earth…not that there was much, really…

 There was a scratch on the door.
 Liree’s.
 Daar didn’t quite know why, but the li’l hacker always scratched three times, paused a beat, then scratched twice more.

-“C’mon in, li’l buddy.”
+"C’mon in, li’l buddy."

 Liree opened the door, poked his nose in, sniffed…waited.
 He was such a tragedy in some ways.
 Away from Daar he was a bright, sarcastic, confident, aggressive personality.
 In his presence?
 He was meek and almost disconcertingly subservient.